Starting a Nonprofit

 Establishing a Nonprofit Organization

-(Compliments of the Midwest Center for Nonprofit Leadership, University of Missouri - Kansas City)
+(Compiled with the help of the Midwest Center for Nonprofit Leadership, University of Missouri - Kansas City)

 Things to understand and consider before starting a nonprofit organization: